wevoice/wesub/docs/api.rst

 +++++++++++

 If a user belongs to a partner team, any admin or above on any of the partner's teams can move the user anywhere within the partner's teams.
+Moving is done by first adding the user to the target team and then by removing the user from the originating team.

 Safe Team Member Resource
 ~~~~~~~~~~~~~~~~~~~~~~~~~